 Typically, each wall tie length can cater for a 25mm cavity range.
-For example, a 200mm wall tie is suitable for cavities from 50mm to 75mm, a 225mm wall tie is suitable for cavities from 75mm to 100mm etc. In a 50mm cavity, the embedment depth of a 200mm long wall tie will be 75mm in each leaf.
-In a 75mm cavity, the embedment depth of a 200mm tie will be 62.5mm in each leaf.
+For example, a 200mm wall tie is suitable for cavities from 50mm to 75mm, a 225mm wall tie is suitable for cavities from 75mm to 100mm etc. In a 50mm cavity, the designed embedment depth of a 200mm long wall tie will be 75mm in each leaf.
+In a 75mm cavity, the designed embedment depth of a 200mm tie will be 62.5mm in each leaf.

 Typical Recommended Wall Tie Embedment in Each Leaf